Loyalist (American Revolution): Background

-The American War of Independence was a global conflict, but also a civil war.
+The American War of Independence began as a revolt, became a revolution and civil war and eventually a wider global conflict when Patriots allied with former enemies, France, Spain and the Dutch Republic.
 Families were often divided during the conflict, most famously Founding Father Benjamin Franklin and his son William Franklin, the last royal governor of New Jersey.
 Many felt themselves to be both American and British, still owing loyalty to the mother country.
 Maryland lawyer Daniel Dulany the Younger opposed taxation without representation but would not break his oath to the king or take up arms against him.
 He wrote: "There may be a time when redress may not be obtained.
 Till then, I shall recommend a legal, orderly, and prudent resentment".
 Most Americans hoped for a peaceful reconciliation but were forced to choose sides by the Patriots who took control nearly everywhere in the Thirteen Colonies in 1775–76.

 Motives for loyalism

 In 1948, Yale historian Leonard Woods Larabee identified eight characteristics of the Loyalists that made them essentially conservative and loyal to the king and to Britain: